 Features: Shimano Bantam

 The Shimano Bantam boasts a grocery list of features.
-There are so many that I can’t even get to all of them, but I want to make sure to cover the most important ones in this section.
+There are so many that I can’t get to all of them, but I want to cover the most important ones in this section.

 One Piece Aluminum CoreSolid Body